DocsSession ReplayiOS (Beta)

 Add Mixpanel Session Replay Package

-Download and Unzip the below zip to your local drive
+Download and Unzip the below zip file to your local drive

 MixpanelSessionReplay.xcframework.zip